Palolo875/kensho-1/replit.md

 # Kensho - FactCheckerAgent & Learning System

 ## Overview
 Kensho is an advanced AI debate orchestration system featuring meta-critique validation, cognitive traceability, performance monitoring, and feedback-driven learning.
-It is now enhanced with robust fact-checking capabilities and a **production-ready asynchronous kernel** (Sprint 12).
-The project aims to provide transparent, verifiable, and nuanced AI-generated insights.
-Kensho is designed to reduce AI hallucinations, improve response reliability, and offer a transparent view into the AI's reasoning process.
+It is now enhanced with robust fact-checking capabilities, a **production-ready asynchronous kernel** (Sprint 12), intelligent routing (Sprint 13), multi-queue task execution (Sprint 14), production hardening (Sprint 15), and **modern chat UI with analytics dashboard** (Sprint 16).

 ## User Preferences
 I prefer detailed explanations and transparency in the AI's operations.
 I want to see the cognitive process and verification steps clearly.
 I value robust error handling and graceful degradation in system responses.
 I prefer a modular and extensible architecture.
 I would like the agent to prioritize reliability and factual accuracy.
 I prefer that the agent asks before making major changes to the system architecture.